IP127000/Alpamayo1.5-finetune/README.md

 ```

 ### About dataset
-You don't need to download the full [dataset](https://huggingface.co/datasets/nvidia/PhysicalAI-Autonomous-Vehicles); you only need to download one or a few clips.
+You  needn't to download the full [dataset](https://huggingface.co/datasets/nvidia/PhysicalAI-Autonomous-Vehicles); you only need to download one or a few clips.
 ### For images inference
 Stay tuned!